-EV Batteries do degrade due to many differing reasons, in this we consider two common aspects happen in Sri Lankan conditions and how a battery exercise may help.
+EV Batteries do degrade due to many different reasons, we consider two common aspects that happen in Sri Lankan conditions and how a battery exercise may help.
 Please note that the content is still under discussion among specialists, so you may need personal/professional supervision.

-One major reason behind the capacity loss is the loss of electron movement.
+Another major reason behind the capacity loss is the loss of electron movement.
 This is called lithium plating.
-Simply the electrons get collected on to the anode preventing its travel which causes capacity loss. (not the only)
+Simply the electrons get collected onto the anode preventing its travel which causes capacity loss (not the only).

 The longer a battery stays at high SOC, the more lithium plating occurs, and the more capacity is lost.